-- Grate 1 tbsp of zest from a lemon, set aside.
-Squeeze 2 tbsp of lemon juice, set aside.
+- Grate 1 tablespoon of zest from a lemon, set aside.
+Squeeze 2 tablespoon of lemon juice, set aside.

 - After the bowl has chilled, remove the canned coconut milk from the fridge (do not shake it).
 Scoop out the coconut cream and place it in the bowl, leaving behind the liquid.

 - Whip the coconut cream until stiff peaks form and the consistency is similar to that of whipped cream.